WesSouza/calendar-base/README.md

 // Returns an Array with the calendar for January 2015.
 ```

-Usage with AMD and global variables are available through `dist/calendar-base.min.js`.
+Usage with AMD and global variables is available through `dist/calendar-base.min.js`.

 Check `examples` for some simple use cases.